Labor Practices(Labor Standards, Labor Environment and Related Matters): Initiatives

 (3) Respect for Human Rights

-MC’s Corporate Standards of Conduct emphasize respect for human rights, while the Code of Conduct and Social Charter stipulate that MC will respect human rights, not engage in any form of discrimination or harassment, not engage in discrimination on the basis of race, ethnicity, creed, religion, gender, gender identity, sexual orientation, national or regional origin, age, physical or mental impairments, illness or any other grounds, and respect the cultures, customs, and languages of other countries and regions.
+MC's Corporate Standards of Conduct emphasize respect for human rights, while the Code of Conduct and Social Charter stipulate that MC will respect human rights; not engage in any form of discrimination or harassment; not engage in discrimination on the basis of race, ethnicity, creed, religion, gender, gender identity, sexual orientation, national or regional origin, age, physical or mental disabilities, illness or any other grounds; and respect the cultures, customs, and languages of other countries and regions.

 MC has established a Basic Policy on Preventing Harassment, which is disseminated widely throughout MC.
-"Harassment" is defined in the Basic Policy as encompassing sexual harassment and “power harassment,” as well as maternity harassment (disadvantageous treatment related to pregnancy, childbirth, childcare leave, family care leave and so on).
-It also states that harassment encompasses verbal or physical conduct of a sexual nature, regardless of sexual orientation or gender identity such as LGBT.
+"Harassment" is defined in the Basic Policy as encompassing sexual harassment and "power harassment," as well as maternity harassment (e.g., detrimental treatment related to pregnancy, childbirth, childcare leave, or family care leave).
+It also states that harassment encompasses verbal or physical conduct of a sexual nature, regardless of sexual orientation or gender identity.

-Moreover, MC has established human rights help desks internally and outside MC.
-The help desks operate around the clock, providing consultations via e-mail, telephone, in person or by other means.
+Moreover, MC has established human rights help desks available to internal and external stakeholders.
+The help desks operate around the clock, providing consultations via e-mail, telephone, in person, or by other means.

-• MC conducts human rights training for new employees, an annual e-learning course for all employees.
+MC conducts human rights training for new employees through an annual e-learning course for all employees.

-• MC also conducts lectures that focus on the issue of harassment at times including when new general managers or Team Leaders are appointed.
+MC also conducts training programs that focus on the issue of harassment at times including when new general managers or team leaders are appointed.